drubinstein/pokerl/content/docs/chapter-2/rewards/index.md

 - Route 23 (where the Rival 6 battle occurs) does not get boosted until all gyms are beaten.
 - Lavender Tower does not get boosted until Giovanni is defeated in Rocket Hideout and the Silph Scope is acquired.
 Otherwise, agents do not leave Lavender due to the level up reward obtained from the wild battles inside Lavender Tower.

 We believe we would not need these rewards if the agent could understand text.
 Often in Pokémon, an NPC will give hints to the player as to where to go next.
-Our agent could not parse text and therefore would obviously no where to go.
+Our agent could not parse text and therefore would obviously not know where to go.

 ## Safari Zone Rewards